A Guide to Water Conservation - Saving Water and the Earth

-- Whenever you wash the dishes by hand—it is basically the most ideal way—don't leave the water running for rinsing.
-Provided that you have two sinks, fill one with rinse water.
-If you just have one sink, utilize a shower gadget or short impacts as opposed to giving the water a chance to run.
+- Don't leave the water running for rinsing whenever you wash the dishes by hand—it is ideal.
+If you have two sinks, fill one with rinse water.
+If you have one sink, use a shower gadget instead of giving the water a chance to run.
 This saves 200 to 500 gallons every month.

-- When washing the dishes by hand, utilize minimal quantity of detergent as much as possible.
+- When washing the dishes by hand, use a minimal detergent as much as possible.
 This limits the rinse water needed.
 This saves 50 to 150 gallons every month.

 - Make sure not to defrost frozen foods with running water.
-Either prepare in advance by putting frozen things in the icebox or refrigerator overnight or defrost them in the microwave.
+Either prepare by putting frozen things in the icebox or refrigerator overnight.
+Or defrost them in the microwave.
 This saves 50 to 150 gallons every month.

-- Cook foods in less water, this keeps the nutrients value of the food as well.
+- Cook foods in less water.
+This keeps the nutritional value of the food as well.

 In the Bathroom

-- Whenever you are taking a shower, don't misuse the cold water while sitting tight for hot water to reach the shower head.
-In a container/ pail, catch that water to use on watering the plants outside or to flush in your toilet.
+- When taking a shower, don't misuse the cold water while sitting tight for hot water to reach the showerhead.
+In a container/ pail, catch that water to water the plants outside or flush in your toilet.
 This saves 200 to 300 gallons every month.

-- Examine toilet for leaks.
+- Examine the toilet for leaks.
 Place dye tablets or food coloring into the tank.
-If the color shows up in the bowl without flushing, there is certainly a leak that ought to be repaired.
+If the color shows up in the bowl without flushing, a leak ought to be repaired.
 This saves 400 gallons per month.

-- Make doubly sure your toilet is an ultra-low volume flush model, which utilizes only one and a half gallons each flush.
+- Make sure your toilet is an ultra-low volume flush model that utilizes only one and a half gallons each flush.